Clay-foundation/model/embeddings/README.md

 lists all files in the bucket.
 This list is parsed in the beginning and each job processes a section of the naip scenes.

+At the moment of processing there were 1'231'441 NAIP scenes.

 ### Sentinel-2

 For Sentinel-2 we use the `sentinel-cogs` bucket.
 Also here we use the manifest